grisu/gricli/USAGE.md

 Note that you do not need '$' as part of the variable name.

-To view the environment variables and their values before submission use the command 'print global environment'.
+To view the environment variables and their values before submission use the command 'print global env'.
-To view the environment variables after submission use the command 'print job <jobname> environmentVariables'.
+To view the environment variables after submission use the command 'print job <jobname> env'.

 Example usage:

     add env MY_VAR MY_VALUE
     print global env
-    print job myjob environmentVariables
+    print job myjob env

 For MPI jobs using multiple hosts, the environment variables must be explicitly exported using the -x option in mpirun e.g:

     submit -x MY_VAR /home/me001/my_application arg0 arg1

 ### gdir